 Garber real estate is some of the most expensive in Oklahoma, although Garber house values don't compare to the most expensive real estate in the U.S.

-When you are in Garber, you'll notice that it is more blue-collar than most other communities in America.
-35.57% of Garber’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garber is a blue-collar town, with 35.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garber is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Garber who work in sales jobs (24.09%), office and administrative support (7.84%), and farm management occupations (6.44%).

-The education level of Garber citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.74% of adults 25 and older in Garber have a college degree.
+The percentage of adults in Garber who are college-educated is close to the national average for all communities of 21.84%: 20.74% of the adults in Garber have a bachelor's degree or advanced degree.

 The per capita income in Garber in 2022 was $29,342, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,368 for a family of four.
 However, Garber contains both very wealthy and poor people as well.